A6: Exceedance of damaging levels of nutrient nitrogen deposition on ecosystems

 Trend description for A6

-The percentage area of sensitive habitats in England where nutrient nitrogen deposition exceeded critical load has remained relatively constant for the years where data are available (ranging from 97.3% in the 3-year moving average time period 2009 to 2011 to 97.0% in the most recent 3-year period 2018 to 2020).
+The percentage area of sensitive habitats in England where nutrient nitrogen deposition exceeded critical load has remained constant at 100% across the years for which data are available (3-year moving average time periods 2002-2004 to 2019-2021).
+Nutrient nitrogen deposition has fallen, but still exceeds the thresholds of harm.

 Assessment of change

-There has been little or no change observed in exceedance of damaging levels of nutrient nitrogen deposition on ecosystems over the short-term assessment period.
-The time series is not yet long enough to make an assessment over the medium and long-term time periods.
+There has been little or no change observed in exceedance of damaging levels of nutrient nitrogen deposition on ecosystems over the short, medium and long-term assessment periods.

 Further information on this assessment, along with details on the methodology, is provided in the Assessment background page.
 Summaries by 25 Year Environment Plan goal and information on indicator links are presented in the Assessment results pages.